yaduvanshilokesh/Assignment/README.md

 *eksctl create cluster --name test --version 1.16 --region us-east-1 --nodegroup-name test-nodes --node-type t3.small --nodes 3 --nodes-min 1 --nodes-max 4 --ssh-access --ssh-public-key assignment --managed*

 ## Deploying metrics server on cluster :
-- Metrics server collects the cpu usage and memory usage by the pods and nodes, it is required by the horizontal pod autoscalar to autoscale the replicas of deployment based average cpu and memory usage.
+- Metrics server collects the metrics of cpu and memory utilization by the pods and nodes, it is required by the horizontal pod autoscalar to autoscale the replicas of deployment based average cpu and memory utilization.

-- Move to menifests directory and execute the following command
+- Move to **menifests** directory and execute the following command

 *kubectl apply -f components.yaml*